llm4sr/PO4ISR/README.md

 ```
 ## Conventional methods
 ### Parameter Tuning and Settings for Conventional methods
 We use [Optuna](https://optuna.org/) to automatically find out the optimal hyperparameters of all methods with 50 trails.
-The search space for item embedding size,learning rate, and batch size are {32, 64, 128}, {10−4, 10−3, 10−2} and {64, 128, 256}, respectively.
-For SKNN, 𝐾 is searched from
-{50, 100, 150}.
-For NARM, the hidden size and layers are searched in [50, 200] stepped by 50 and in {1, 2, 3}, respectively.
-For GCE-GNN, the number of hops, and the dropout rate for global and local aggregators are respectively searched in {1, 2}, [0, 0.8] stepped by 0.2,
-and {0, 0.5}.
-For MCPRN, 𝜏 and the number of purpose channels are separately searched in {0.01, 0.1, 1, 10} and {1, 2, 3, 4}.
-For HIDE, the number of factors is searched in {1, 3, 5, 7, 9}; the regularization and balance weights are searched in {10−5, 10−4, 10−3, 10−2}; the window size is searched in [1, 10] stepped by 1; and the sparsity
-coefficient is set as 0.4.
-For Atten-Mixer, the intent level 𝐿 and the number of attention heads are respectively searched in [1, 10] stepped by 1 and in {1, 2, 4, 8}.
+The item embedding size is searched from {32, 64, 128}; learning rate is searched from {10−4, 10−3, 10−2}; batch size is searched from {64, 128, 256} and we use an early stop mechanism to halt the model training, with a maximum of 100 epochs.
+For SKNN, 𝐾 is searched from {50, 100, 150}.
+For NARM, the hidden size is searched in [50, 200] stepped by 50 and layers is searched in {1, 2, 3}.
+For GCE-GNN, the number of hops is searched in {1, 2}; the dropout rate for global aggregators is searched in [0, 0.8] stepped by 0.2 and the dropout rate for local aggregators is searched in {0, 0.5}.
+For MCPRN, 𝜏 is searched in {0.01, 0.1, 1, 10} and the number of purpose channels is searched in {1, 2, 3, 4}.
+For HIDE, the number of factors is searched in {1, 3, 5, 7, 9}; the regularization and balance weights are searched in {10−5, 10−4, 10−3, 10−2}; the window size is searched in [1, 10] stepped by 1; and the sparsity coefficient is set as 0.4.
+For Atten-Mixer, the intent level 𝐿 is searched in [1, 10] stepped by 1 and the number of attention heads is searched in {1, 2, 4, 8}.
 The optimal parameter settings are shown in Table 1.

-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Table 1: Parameter settings for Conventional methods.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Table 1: Parameter settings for Non-LLM baselines.

 |  | Bundle | ML-1M | Games |
 | :------: | :------: | :------: | :------: |